thesteve0/boot-geode-weather-checker/README.md

 # Weather Checker
 This is a simple Application that is intended to show using Spring Boot with Spring Data for Geode in a client server configuration.
-It fetches weather data from an API and then, using annotation inserts it into the Geode cache.
+It fetches weatherReading data from an API and then, using annotation inserts it into the Geode cache.

 It requires an environment variable: